dev-null-matt/babble/README.md

 ```

 ### Custom Hashing Functions
-Babble by default will use a 32 byte murmur3 hash to digest the supplied string to hash.
+Babble by default will use a 128 bit murmur3 hash to digest the supplied string to hash.
 If desired, this algorithm can be replaced with a different one, for example, if a cryptographic hash is desired.
 Guava's `Hashing` contains a variety of hash functions that can be passed to the `BabbleHash` class's constructor.

 ```
 // From guava